markedphillips/wsdot_visualization/README.md

 Once all the cities have a forecast then the Python script “merger.py” will produce the final forecast for the next 16 weeks starting on the last date found on the WSDOT dataset.
 The general forecast for a week is spread between the days of that week, weighting each day by the weekday coefficient previously computed.
 At the end the file “full_forecast.csv” is produced as the final output.
 This file can feed Tableau to create a visualization.

 Please note that the forecasts ends on the 1st of October 2018.
-Please direct any questions to reed@yurchaklaw.com, m14welton@gmail.com.